This article was originally published on COACHA E-Newsletter on January 14, 2020

 The two of them then started creating ideas of how to make the best result of these coaching opportunities.
 As a result, the two of them came up with ideas like the following and started to implement them.

-Mr. A and Mr. B frequently shared the progress of their coaching each other.
+- John and Tom frequently shared the progress of their coaching each other.
 They also discussed their learning and progress each other.

 The research conducted by the Coaching Research Institute on approximately 2,500 clients who had coaches* shows the major characteristics of executives who obtained high accomplishments from their executive coaching.